Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec06.md

 \end{align*}
 $$

-## Sampling from Noise
+### Generative Adversarial Networks

-Generative Adversarial networks mainly fall in this domain.
 In these architectures, a generator network tries to fool the discriminator by generating real-looking images.
-In contrast, a discriminator network tries to distribguish between real and fake images.
+In contrast, a discriminator network tries to distinguish between real and fake images.
 GANs don't produce as good images as diffusion models, but the concept of adversarial learning is a crucial concept in many fields.
 The framework looks like this -

 ![](../../assets/img/Computer%20Vision/2024-04-24-17-21-56-image.png)